Full OPEC Meeting Schedule for 2018

 When participating in trading on the financial markets, it is always important to keep an eye on the economic calendars so that you are aware of important upcoming news releases and key events occurring in the financial world.
-An awareness of the scheduling of high impact data releases means that a trader can plan their trades accordingly, to either avoid the risk of investing at such a volatile time or to benefit from the rapid movements in asset prices that occur around these events.
-One of the most important dates to be aware of in the economic calendar is the timing of the OPEC meeting, as the outcome of this meeting will have a significant impact upon market prices and especially that of global oil.
+An awareness of the scheduling of high-impact data releases means that a trader can plan their trades accordingly, to either avoid the risk of investing at such a volatile time, or to benefit from the rapid movements in asset prices that occur around these events.
+One of the most important dates to be aware of in the economic calendar is the timing of the OPEC meeting, as the outcome of this meeting will have a significant impact on market prices, and especially that of global oil.

 What is OPEC?

 OPEC is short for the Organisation of Petroleum Exporting Countries, which is a permanent organisation, designed to be intergovernmental, formed at the 1960 Baghdad Conference by the nations of Venezuela, Saudi Arabia, Kuwait, Iraq and Iran.
 These five founding countries were later joined by another nine member countries: Qatar in 1961, Indonesia in 1962, Libya in 1962, United Arab Emirates in 1967, Algeria in 1969, Nigeria in 1971, Ecuador in 1973, Angola in 2007 and Gabon in 1975.
 While some of these states have on occasion temporarily suspended their membership of the organisation, they are all currently participating members of OPEC.
 The headquarters of OPEC were originally located in Geneva in Switzerland; however after 5 years, they were relocated to Vienna, Austria.